efren-palacios/duellinks/_posts/content/guides/deck-types/2018-01-01-magnet-warrior-guide-by-beastymario.md

 I truly believe Gaia/Magnets deserves its place on the tier list.
 With its capability to OTK and severely cripple the field with plays using AMA/Storm, it’s very difficult to play around.
 This deck has no issues keeping up with the top tier decks.
 It can also be argued that it can handle some top tier decks better than its twin deck, REZ.

-“Magnets are a worse Red-Eyes Zombie deck” says Dkayed.
+“Magnets are a worse Red-Eyes Zombie deck” says {#Dkayed}.
 Well in reality, they both do each thing differently.
 While REZ has more ways to search and send cards to the graveyard, Magnets can thin their deck out just as quick, if not, quicker and therefore allowing them to draw into their big plays as well.
 I believe Magnets has more answers to the top tier decks in this current meta than REZ does.
 While REZ usually sits and waits for for their big Storm play, Magnets with the combination of Gaia and Valk can run through big monsters.

 Furthermore, Magnets are on the rise (pun intended).
 As they are increasing in popularity, more and more players are reaching King of Games with different variations.
 In the tournament setting, many have been placing very well and a some have even won.
 As more rock/magnet support cards are being released, it may be only a matter of time before it becomes a higher tier deck.

 ### Credit / Thanks

-I wanted to thank Negative1 for letting me use his perfect CA guide as a template to organize this guide.
+I wanted to thank {#Negative1} for letting me use his perfect CA guide as a template to organize this guide.
-I also want to thank MiguelJoker and Spida020 for their advice and recommendations when constructing this guide.
+I also want to thank {#MiguelJoker} and Spida020 for their advice and recommendations when constructing this guide.
-Lastly, I want to thank Dkayed, Gia, Moderators and all the contributors for helping in the organization and maintenance of the Duel Links Meta Discord.
+Lastly, I want to thank {#Dkayed}, {#GiaJoestar}, Moderators and all the contributors for helping in the organization and maintenance of the Duel Links Meta Discord.
 Without you all, we wouldn’t have this amazing community.